DelGha/AI-Agents-Puzzles/README.md

 This project is a search agent developed based on materials from [UC Berkeley's AI course](http://ai.berkeley.edu/).
 It includes several search algorithms for Pacman and features for solving the Eight Puzzle.

-The project was undertaken during the AI laboratory in the 3rd year of study, in collaboration with my colleague Alexandru Cristian Moldovan.
+The project was undertaken during the AI laboratory in the 3rd year of study, by Iobaj Andrei Sebastian and Moldovan Alexandru Cristian.

 ## Overview